magit/emacsql/README.md

 ## Limitations

 EmacSQL is *not* intended to play well with other programs accessing the SQLite database.
-Non-numeric values are are stored encoded as s-expressions TEXT values.
+Non-numeric values are stored encoded as s-expressions TEXT values.
 This avoids ambiguities in parsing output from the command line and allows for storage of Emacs richer data types.
 This is an efficient, ACID-compliant database specifically for